 I’m Dr Rachel Evans PhD; a chartered psychologist who specialises in eating disorder recovery.
 This career choice was inspired by my own struggle with an eating disorder and experience of recovery.

 I know how it feels when everything you think and do is ruled by thoughts of food and weight, that often feel out of your control.
 I also know how wonderful and joyful life is on the other side of your illness.

-Supporting women suffering with anorexia and bulimia is my calling.
+Supporting women suffering with bulimia and binge eating disorder is my calling.
 I help provide tools, techniques, insights and accountability.

 I love nothing more than to celebrate each and every victory with my amazing clients; no matter how small that achievement might seem to someone who hasn't been in your shoes.